 1931 - This view of the front gives us our first look at the great new marquee and the island boxoffice.
 It's a Dick Whittington studio photo in the USC Digital Library collection.
 It's part of a set documenting "Buildings cooled by piped refrigeration."
 Also see another take the same day from higher up.

 1930s - A panorama north on Broadway toward 3rd.
 Here at the left the there's some competition for Grand Central in the form of another "cut rate" market.
 Note the added vertical sign for the Grand Central Market.
 And check out the Million Dollar's vertical.
 It's now higher on the building than the first "Million Dollar" sign was in the late 20s.
-And the earlier one was higher that the initial "Grauman's" vertical.
-The photo is one in the Los Angeles Public Library collection.
+And that one was higher that the initial "Grauman's" vertical.
+The photo is one in Works Progress Collection at the the Los Angeles Public Library.

 1939 - The view north from 4th St. It's a Dick Whittington Studio photo in the USC Digital Library collection.
 Also in the USC collection see a 1939 photo looking north from 5th St.